OuhscBbmc/prairie-outpost-public/documentation/architecture/architecture.md

 =================================================
 The system should accommodate a wide spectrum of activities, ranging from relatively quick examinations of patient trends, to complicated research questions.
 Initially, the system will offer three tiers of service.
 We envision that Tiers 0, 1, & 2 projects would store their cache in REDCap, while Tier 3 caches require a relational database (eg, SQL Server).

-For more information, please see the related 'services' document, available in the [repository](https://github.com/OuhscBbmc/prairie-outpost-public).
+For more information, please see the related 'services' document, available in the repository's [documentation](https://github.com/OuhscBbmc/prairie-outpost-public/tree/master/documentation).

 -------------